pheriksson/IwatchHomeSolution/README.md

 (Note, you will only see output from one part of the application at a time, this is because xcode does not allow debugging in different types of devices at the same time)

-# Checking connections with sensor controllers #
+# Checking connections with sensor clients #
-1. Setup connection information to the sensor clients.
+1. Setup connection information to the sensor clients in main file "Group8Application/testApp.swift".
 2. Simulate an iOS device.
-3. Set the target to Group8Application/testApp.swift
+3. Set the target to "Group8Application/testApp.swift".
 4. Run.

-The output from the sensor clients will notify of a successful connection or a failed connection.
+The output from the sensor clients will notify of a successful connection or a failed connection from each sensor client.